Donate your body to science

 We sincerely appreciate your interest in Southern Illinois University School of Medicine and in our research and educational programs.
 The anatomical gift program at the Southern Illinois University School of Medicine was established to assist individuals in the southern portion of Illinois who desire to make the selfless gift of themselves or their loved ones as an anatomical donor.
 As an anatomical donor, you are educating future professionals by providing them with a basis of knowledge, skills and compassion that they will utilize throughout their careers in the healthcare profession.
 As a charter member of the Anatomical Gift Association of Illinois, the Southern Illinois University School of Medicine is one of a few programs in the state of Illinois approved to accept the donation of individuals for anatomical research.

-- There is no maximum age, but donations under age 21 are accepted only under special circumstances.
+- There is no maximum age, but donations under the age of 21 are accepted only under special circumstances.

 - Maximum body size is 6' 0" tall and 20" elbow to elbow.